erlingjellum/ns2-ble-msh/README.md

-col_dead = packets dropped because radio was dead col_tx = packets dropped because radio was tx-ing col_crc = packets failed because of collision and bit flips (this number includes the packets received with bitflips AND the packets that caused the bitflips) col_ccr = Co-channel rejections.
+col_dead = packets dropped because radio was dead col_tx = packets dropped because radio was tx-ing col_crc = packets failed because of collision and bit flips (this number includes the packets received with bitflips AND the packets that caused the bitflips)
+(In case of a collision, if the SNR is greater than 20dBm there is no bitflips (and crc error).
+If the SNR is less than 20dBm there will be bitflips and a CRC error on the packet.) col_ccr = Co-channel rejections.
 Packets dropped because of other, stronger, packets being received or a strong background noise col_ramp = packets dropped because radio was ramping between TX and RX.

 If a higher layer hands a packet to the PHY, it will stop whatever it is doing (even packet reception), and ramp up to TX and send that packet.
 PHY only supports single channel transmission and reception.

 Mac/BTLEmesh (MAC).